telus/tds-community/.github/CONTRIBUTING.md

 #### Commit scopes

-There are two things that could be used as a commit scope:
+The following could be used as a commit scope:

 - If modifying a component, use the full package name of said component.
 Example: `(community-sample-pilter)`.
 - If modifying TDS Community tooling or docs unrelated to one component, use the name of the root folder being edited.
 For example, a commit that edits a file in `/scripts/utils` will use the scope `(scripts)`.